Taylor 43; Sheerness/Katabatic

 Engine: 34 hp Yanmar Diesel w/sail drive

-The Hull is to consist of KEVLAR and ‘S-Glass’ composite skins over CORECELL SAN foam cores whose density is varied to suit local loadings.
+The Hull consists of KEVLAR and ‘S-Glass’ composite skins over CORECELL SAN foam cores whose density is varied to suit local loadings.
 The deck is a similar laminate of FRP skins over CORECELL foam, with high compression core and additional laminate in way of all deck hardware.
 Gougeon epoxy resins are used throughout.
 Both hull and deck are locally reinforced with unidirectional KEVLAR to minimize the longitudinal deflections resulting from the headstay, running backstay and mast compression loadings.
 Methodical weight control is a high priority, and all moldings and components are carefully weighed before assembly.

 - Targeted to rate 556 GPH, just above the “bubble” of current 39-43 footers, e.g. Farr 40OD (560), ILC 40’s (565), Raven (557.5), Tripp 41 (562), N/M 1200 (572) and Farr 39ML (564).
 This target rating would also be safely slower than the small end of the big class in high-level events that split their IMS fleet into two divisions.
 It is always a huge advantage on the big, fast side of the class.

 - Optimized for both very light air on the one hand, and a solid breeze with a big chop on the other, when compared to our medium air winners NUMBERS and SCHERHERAZADE.
 This results in less displacement for the sailing length, and more sail area for the displacement.